ShirinMahbuba/Lead-Automation-Workflow/README.md

 ![](https://github.com/ShirinMahbuba/Lead-Automation-Workflow/blob/main/Screenshot%202026-02-12%20033015.png)

+#Assessment 1: AI Agent Workflow Automation (n8n + LLM)
-## Project Overview
+📌 Project Overview
 This project demonstrates an automated lead processing system built using n8n and a Large Language Model (LLM).
-It captures incoming lead data via a Webhook, uses an AI Agent to analyze intent and extract key details, and saves the structured results into Google Sheets as a mock datastore.
+The system intelligently captures incoming lead data, analyzes the sender's intent, extracts key information, and stores it in a structured format for business use.

-## Workflow Architecture
+🏗 Workflow Architecture
+The workflow is designed to be robust and follows these steps:

-Webhook Trigger: Receives raw lead messages (e.g., from a Python script or API).
+Webhook Trigger: Receives raw lead messages via a POST endpoint (integrated with a Python script or API).

-AI Agent Processing: Powered by the Groq Chat Model, the agent analyzes the text for specific insights.
+AI Agent Processing: Powered by the Groq Chat Model, the agent performs a deep analysis of the message.

-Data Extraction: The LLM successfully identifies and categorizes:
+Data Extraction: The LLM successfully identifies and categorizes the following:

 Intent: Sales, Support, or Spam.